mrndhlovu/milestone-project4/README.md

 #### Tickets page

 The tickets page, lists all filed tickets indicating the owner of a ticket, how long ago it was created, the status and type of ticket filed.
-If a ticket is a feature, an `Add to Cart` button is shown.
+If a ticket has a solution, a `Get solution button` button is shown otherwise the `Fix it now` button is rendered.
+A user will be alerted if they try to pay for a ticket which is in their purchases list in the user profile page.

 #### Ticket detail page